natsci/Natural_Sciences/README.md

 About Us
 -----------
-An Orginaztion built around the research and study of the Natural Sciences
+An Origination built around the research and study of the Natural Sciences

-Consintrations
+Considerations
 ----------------
 + List